bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+    Managing, making it so the hard ware all function and run correctly.
+    Handling, handles I/O controllers.
+    Hiding, the OS hides the complexity to provide a user experience that is smooth and simple.

 2. Describe the job of the Scheduler in the OS in general.
+     It uses a queue to manage processes and system calls, this in turn manages software and hardware, as well as applications, it makes sure everything is working together,

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

 ## Programming Exercise: The Lambda School Shell (`lssh`)